p-V-T diagram for ideal gases

 A type of rotary engine of high efficiency

-A geyser is a spring characterized by intermittent discharge of water and steam.
+A geyser is a spring characterised by intermittent discharge of water and steam.

 Physical properties, as well as the flora and fauna of the ocean change with depth.